Viewer#

 Next, each attached component will have its own section.
 For example, an

-shows its mass, inertia, collision shapes.
+PhysxArticulationLinkComponent shows its mass, inertia, collision shapes.

 And allows showing/hiding collision shape with a click.